Characteristic cycles and the microlocal geometry of the Gauss map, I

 We say that an algebraic vector bundle has a {\em reduction} to a principal bundle~$\scrG$ if it lies in the essential image of the functor $\Phi_\scrG$.
 Any vector bundle of rank $n$ has a reduction to a principal bundle with structure group~$\Gl_n(\bbC)$, but usually also many smaller ones.
 A reduction of a given vector bundle to a principal bundle~$\scrH$ is called a~{\em natural reduction} if \begin{itemize} \item the structure group $H$ of the principal bundle $\scrH$ is reductive, and \item for any other reduction of the given vector bundle to a principal bundle~$\scrG$ with a reductive structure group $G$ there exists an embedding $\iota: H\hookrightarrow G$ such that the following diagram commutes:

-\end{itemize} A result of Bogomolov~\cite[th.~2.1]{BogomolovStable} says that on varieties $U$ with $\dim H^0(U, \scrO_U) = 1$ any algebraic vector bundle has a unique such natural reduction, and for stable vector bundles on projective varieties the corresponding minimal reductive structure group is an algebraic analog of the holonomy of Chern connections in Riemannian geometry~\cite{BKHolonomy}.
-We will be guided by this analogy, but replace the stability condition by semisimplicity properties of our Tannakian categories.
+\end{itemize} A result of Bogomolov~\cite[th.~2.1]{BogomolovStable} says that on varieties $U$ with $\dim H^0(U, \scrO_U) = 1$ any algebraic vector bundle has a unique such natural reduction, and for stable vector bundles on projective varieties the corresponding minimal reductive structure group is an algebraic analog of the holonomy of Chern connections~\cite{BKHolonomy}.
+We will be guided by this analogy, but replace stability by semisimplicity of our categories.